dedaredevil/FiftyTwo17/README.md

-# Timer 52 / 17
+# 52 Dash 17 Pomodoro Timer :tomato:

-The 52-minute timer is based on an article I read in which they gathered data from the most productive users on DeskTime and found 52 minutes of working, followed by a 17-minute long break is extremely effective.
+The 52-minute timer is based on an article I read in which they gathered data from the most productive users on DeskTime and found 52 minutes of working, followed by a 17-minute long break, is highly effective.

-## Getting Started
+## Instructions

-Press space to pause and space again to resume.
-Notice that the percentage font will change to a rosy pink when paused.
-The font will change back to white when resumed.
+- Space to pause
+- Space to unpause
+- If the percentage is pink, it means that the program is paused

 Use the command below to see more detailed information in the console.